 Tel Aviv has a little bit of everything: beaches, shopping, art, culture, heritage, and many unique dining and nightlife options.
-Another significant advantage is that all of its neighbourhoods are actually very close together, so in a 10-minute walk, you can discover completely different styles and characters.
-Find out which of these areas is best suited for you.
+The size of the city offers a significant advantage in that all of its neighbourhoods are actually very close together, so in a 10-minute walk, you can discover something different around pretty much every corner.

 HaZafon HaYashan (The Old North)

 Here you can find an incredible variety of shops, restaurants, bars and cafés in close proximity to some of the city’s best beaches.
 This is probably the most popular area for Tel Aviv youngsters to live in, especially for bachelors and bachelorettes.
 Indeed, Dizengoff Avenue is home to some of the best pick-up bars in the city.

 The name Kerem Hateimanim means the Yemenite Vineyard – Yemenite immigrants founded the area in the 1880s.
 While it was once considered a poor and neglected neighbourhood, today it is a historic and cultural attraction, with winding alleys and small, modest homes.

 This area includes the famous Carmel Market (Shuk HaCarmel), Tel Aviv’s largest fresh produce market, and Nachalat Binyamin pedestrian mall, known for its arts and crafts fair and street performers.

 Shapira, a neighbourhood in south Tel Aviv, might be described as “the new Florentin”.
 Ethnically diverse, working class, and in parts gritty; here you can find culinary gems such as authentic Bukharian food (we recommend Hanan Margilan), charming cafés (such as Cafe Getzel), and an array of interesting galleries (such as Artspace Tel Aviv).